nbeaver/why-linux-is-better/readme.rst

 and are partly the result
 of `backwards compatibility with CP/M pseudofiles`_.

-.. _backwards compatibility with operating systems from the early 1970s: http://bitquabit.com/post/zombie-operating-systems-and-aspnet-mvc/
+.. _backwards compatibility with CP/M pseudofiles: http://bitquabit.com/post/zombie-operating-systems-and-aspnet-mvc/
 .. _restrictions which are considerably more complex: https://msdn.microsoft.com/en-us/library/windows/desktop/aa365247%28v=vs.85%29.aspx#naming_conventions

 This has had long-term consequences,